CryptoKittyMagic/quest-submissions/README.md

 Q3.
 Explain the difference between a script and a transaction.

-A script reads the blockchain, a transaction modifies the blockchain, scrips are free transactions are not.
+A scripts reads the blockchain, a transaction modifies the blockchain, scrips are free transactions are not.